-Justice Stewart penned his notorious description of obscenity in Jacobellis v.
+Justice Stewart penned his notorious description of obscenity in a case called Jacobellis v.
 Ohio, also decided in 1964.
 In that case, the manager of an Ohio theater had been convicted for exhibiting the French film "The Lovers."
 In a split decision overturning the conviction, the Justices could not agree on whether the film was obscene or which legal standard should be used.
-In his inimitable way, Justice Stewart opined that obscenity must be limited to "hard-core pornography."
+Justice Stewart opined that obscenity must be limited to "hard-core pornography."
 Courts have apparently agreed, as today obscenity is practically, if not technically, restricted to matters involving sexuality.

 The Supreme Court eventually moved from the Roth test to a slightly more comprehensive view of obscenity.
-Under the approach adopted in Miller v.
-California, before a state bans a form of expression on the grounds that it is obscene, it must establish that the material, when taken as a whole:
+In Miller v.
+California, the court held that before a state bans a form of expression on the grounds that it is obscene, it must establish that the material as a whole:

-Courts still use the Miller test to differentiate between obscene matters and those protected under the Constitution.
-The states are free to establish more liberal interpretations of obscenity, but they may not apply standards that are any more exacting.
+Courts still use the Miller test to differentiate between obscene material and content that's protected under the Constitution.
+The states are free to establish more liberal interpretations of obscenity, but they can't apply standards that are any more exacting.
 Yet, no matter the standard involved, the line between constitutionally protected speech and obscenity is not only thin but also difficult—if not impossible—to pin down.
 It evolves alongside social perceptions of decency.